vlcn-io/vlcn-orm/content/docs/why.md

 The plurality of client side languages and platforms (iOS, Android, Web, desktop, embedded) brings us an opportunity.
 Projects like [React Native](https://reactnative.dev/) and [Flutter](https://flutter.dev/) have solved the code-reuse problem for UI components but we're still struggling to share business logic and domain models between platforms without moving that code to the server.
 This makes modern apps nearly impossible to use offline, slow (due to network round trips), and complex (handling network failure, optimistic updates, polling and subscriptions).

-`Aphrodite` is designed as a multi-platform `ORM` and `Schema Definition Language`. `Aphrodite` [[docs/schemas:schemas]] are  used to generate code for interacting with and controlling your data model in a variety of target languages.
+`Aphrodite` is designed as a multi-platform `ORM` and `Schema Definition Language`. `Aphrodite` [[docs/schemas:schemas]] generate code for interacting with and controlling your data model in a variety of target languages and paltforms.
 Think something like [protocol buffers](https://developers.google.com/protocol-buffers) or [thrift](https://thrift.apache.org/) but for persisted data.

 `Aphrodite`'s MVP targets TypeScript with the next language targets being (in current order of priority):
 1. Kotlin